 It was the women's singles quarter finals at Britain's Wimbledon tennis championships on Monday (28 June).

-It was the women's singles quarter finals at Britain's Wimbledon tennis championships on Monday (28 June).
+Background: It was the women's singles quarter finals at Britain's Wimbledon tennis championships on Monday (28 June).
 First seed Chris Evert of the United States played Russia's Olga Morozova and second seeded Evonne Goolagong of Australia played Rosie Casals of the United States.

 SYNOPSIS: First seed Miss.
 Evert, here serving, had reached the semi final every years she had competed at Wimbledon.
 Miss.
 Morozova did her best to try to break that enviable record, but she found Miss.
 Evert's play remorseless.

 The first set went to Miss.
 Evert six-three.

 The Russian girl could not maintain her challenge in the second set.
 Five games to love down, she served to save the match.
 The first serve was a fault so this was her last chance.